gtcodes/time_logger_joker/README.md

 * `r` to register a new user
 * `e` to edit a user
 you can at any time input q to either go back one step in the menu or quit the program

+## Admin usage
+* To change the competition start date, open  web/logger/models.py and edit the constant `COMPETITION_START`